f5devcentral/f5-agility-labs-automation/docs/class13/module1/lab02.rst

 Lab 2 - Configuring Alerts with Elastic Watcher
 ====================================================

-In this lab, you will deploy a sample environment using Microsoft Visual Studio Code.
-Your lab environment includes:
-* BIG-IP(s) - provding application load balancing
-* Application Server(s) - Bakcend sample application, (NGINX) servers
-* Elastic ELK stack - Fully functioning and integrated analytics provider
-* Hashicorp Consul Server - Providing service discovery and scaling status information
+In this lab, you will work with the `Elastic ELK stack<https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwjh65f2-I3vAhVJIK0GHbgCCksYABABGgJwdg&ohost=www.google.com&cid=CAESQOD2xGL_Qsq9gfWp4kozhteXPPMQjsypONZyC2737CiFNRshpDdmVDQalm7-_tkmhRHDzzqXDgi9Nik47sSCDuc&sig=AOD64_1-DObBfzyggy5KdpxGHlb_N9uirg&q&adurl&ved=2ahUKEwitrJD2-I3vAhXloFsKHfgQCUQQ0Qx6BAgCEAE>`_ previously deployed in Lab 1.
+The ELK stack provides centralized storage, analysis and visualization of organizational data.
+As part of your application deployment, BIG-IPs are preconfigured to use F5 Telemetry Streaming<https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjJlIOD-o3vAhXyNX0KHci7CukQtwIwAHoECAUQAw&url=https%3A%2F%2Fclouddocs.f5.com%2Fproducts%2Fextensions%2Ff5-telemetry-streaming%2Flatest%2F&usg=AOvVaw0VCdzaatz7XyBLeYDA0CYS>'_ to send telemetry data to the ELK stack.
+As a student, your job will be to use configure your ELK stack to monitor the log data and send alert triggers to the ADPM system when scaling of either the BIG-IP frontend or backend workloads are warrented.

-**Exercise 1 - Deploy Application Infrastructure**
+**Exercise 1 - Create Index Pattern**

 #.
-From the UDF deployment, select the 'Components' tab and navigate to the client component and
-   expand the 'Access' drop-down menu.
-Select 'VS Code' to open the VS Code browser interface, (see below).

-#.
-You will use VS Code to clone and deploy your application environment.
-From VS Code, select the
-   'Terminal' tab, navigate to the home directory and clone the repo using the below commands.

-    ''cd $home
+From your VS Code browser page, either copy of double-click on the link entitled 'f_application_address'.
+This points to the Azure load balancer
+   frontend address, (VIP).
+As BIG-IP instances are deployed they are added to the Azure load balancer's backend pool.
+No

+**Exercise 2 - Enable Elastic Trial License**

+**Exercise 3 - Create Watcher Alerts**